soyalejolopez/OfficeDocs-o365seccomp/SecurityCompliance/supervision-policies.md

 #### Custom keyword dictionaries

 Configuring custom keyword dictionaries (or lexicons) can provide simple management of keywords specific to your organization or industry and can support up to 100,000 terms per dictionary.
-If needed, you can apply multiple custom keyword dictionaries to a single policy, or have a single keyword dictionary per policy.
+If needed, you can apply multiple custom keyword dictionaries to a single policy or have a single keyword dictionary per policy.
 These dictionaries are assigned in a supervision policy and can be sourced from a file (such as a .csv or .txt list), or from a list you can [enter directly in a PowerShell cmdlet](create-a-keyword-dictionary.md).

 #### Conditional settings